Siteation/magento2-pagespeed/README.md

 This requires a update in the code of this component to handle the closing of these elements when the page is restored from the bfcache.

-For this you can use the following snippets, based on the menu in Hyvä themes.
+For this you can use the following snippets:

 <details><summary>Hyvä Code Snippet</summary>